vladivanovic/fujiwara-api/README.md

 # fujiwara-api

-A Meraki HUD (so you don't need to open Dashboard)
+A Meraki HUD (heads-up display, so you don't need to open Dashboard)

 This project is built on the latest (August 2021) versions of the following:
 - Python3
 - Flask
 - PostgreSQL
 - Meraki Dashboard APIs
-- ngrok (sign up for free to get an AuthToken at ngrok.com)
+- ngrok (Required: AuthToken from ngrok.com)
 - Pyngrok
 - PySNMP
 - Docker
-- Ubuntu (eventually CentOS too)
+- Ubuntu (on roadmap: CentOS support)

 What this project gives you:
 1. Automated install of all requirements for this Project (on Ubuntu or CentOS)